mattheww/gomill/gomill_docs/settings.rst

 .. setting-cls:: Player

 A :setting-cls:`!Player` definition has the same syntax as a Python function
-call: :samp:`Player({parameters})`.
+call: :samp:`Player({arguments})`.
 Apart from :setting:`command`, the
-parameters should be specified as keyword arguments (see :ref:`sample control file`).
+arguments should be specified using keyword form (see :ref:`sample control file`).

-All parameters other than :setting:`command` are optional.
+All arguments other than :setting:`command` are optional.

-.. tip:: For results to be meaningful, you should normally configure players to use a fixed amount of computing power, and pay no attention to the amount of real time that passes.
+.. tip:: For results to be meaningful, you should normally configure players to use a fixed amount of computing power, paying no attention to the amount of real time that passes.

-The parameters are:
+The arguments are:

 .. setting:: command

   String or list of strings

-  This is the only required :setting-cls:`Player` parameter.
-It can be specified either as the first parameter, or using a keyword :samp:`command="{...}"`.
+  This is the only required :setting-cls:`Player` arguments.
+It can be specified either as the first argument, or using a keyword :samp:`command="{...}"`.
 It specifies the executable which will provide the player, and its command line arguments.

+  The player subprocess is executed directly, not run via a shell.

   The :setting:`!command` can be either a string or a list of strings.
 If it is a string, it is split using rules similar to a Unix shell's (see :func:`shlex.split`).
-(But note that the player subprocess is always executed directly, not run via a shell.)

   In either case, the first element is taken as the executable name and the remainder as its arguments.